 Doing the Warehouse Tour meant that we would learn more about the maturation process by tasting samples drawn straight from the barrels in order of their age.
 I wasn’t sure what to expect from this type of tour and wondered how it would differ from the many distillery tours I have done in the past few years.
 The most obvious difference was the amount of whisky that is nosed, held up to the light and sipped; six distinct colours, taste, alcohol percentage and oils from the various ageing whiskies.

 Our host, Ian, was quite a character and clearly knowledgeable after working at the distillery since before I was born!
 He even gets his own plaque on a cask in the warehouse.
 A legend indeed.

-Next stop, just next door (a mile or so down the road) lunch at Ardbeg for a certain person to get something to eat and soak up all the alcohol!
+Next stop, just next door (a mile or so down the road) for lunch at Ardbeg and for a certain person to get something to eat and soak up all the alcohol!
 The food here was delicious, using locally sourced produce.